-- Must not hold other employment on or off campus during the appointment period without written permission from the Assistant Director for Programming; such employment should not exceed ten (10) hours per week nor should it interfere with duties noted in the Program Advocate position description.
+- Must not hold other employment on or off campus during the appointment period without written permission from the Assistant Director for Community Development; such employment should not exceed ten (10) hours per week nor should it interfere with duties noted in the Program Advocate position description.

 - Student staff members hired for the subsequent year must attend job orientation meetings conducted in the spring semester.

 - Must agree to be listed in the university Staff Directory in electronic format.

 - Must set up voicemail with the provided telephone and phone number on the campus phone system.